luiscoco/MicroServices_dotNET8_CRUD_WebAPI-MongoDB/README.md

 ![image](https://github.com/luiscoco/MicroServices_dotNET8_CRUD_WebAPI-MongoDB/assets/32194879/29417925-b773-4350-b2f3-e0d982ac62e1)

 ### 8.2.
-Second, we build and run the WebAPI application with HTTP protocol

-### 8.3.
-Third, we verify the data with 3T Studio Free for MongoDb
+Second, we verify the data with 3T Studio Free for MongoDb

 We connect to the MongoDB running container from 3T Studio setting the connection string: **mongodb://localhost:27017**